goodwid/express-mongo-rest-api/LAB.md

 Be sure to implement full REST operations for each resource (`GET`/`POST`/`PUT`/`DELETE`)

-Logically required fields should be enforced for your resources and correct errors returned if data no supplied.
+Enforce required fields and validation (e.g. a users age should not negative), return meaningful errors.

 This is pretty open to interpretation.
 Write this from scratch, don't just copy and paste code from class or previous projects.